-The amendments are not expected to have a material impact on the Group.
+The amendments have no material impact on the Group.

 - Amendments to PAS 37, Onerous Contracts - Costs of Fulfilling a Contract

 The amendments specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making.
 The amendments apply a "directly related cost approach".
 The costs that relate directly to a contract to provide goods or services include both incremental costs and an allocation of costs directly related to contract activities.
 General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.